spfox24/sega-heaven/README.md

 # **Sega Heaven**

-A database search of Sega games for the 60th anniversery of the classic system maker.
+A database search of Sega games for the 60th anniversary of the classic system maker.
 Brief history on each of their landmark systems included in the UI.

 ## Version 1.0
 Current build includes: